How to Become a Ophthalmologists, Except Pediatric in Missouri

 Obtain Missouri licensure or certification

 Missouri may require specific licensing or professional certification for ophthalmologists, except pediatrics.
-Requirements vary by state — contact the Missouri Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Missouri Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Missouri

 Missouri has an active job market for ophthalmologists, except pediatrics.
-The highest concentrations are in Kansas City.

-Ophthalmologists, Except Pediatric salary by metro area in Missouri
+Ophthalmologists, Except Pediatric salary range in Missouri

 Ophthalmologists, Except Pediatric careers in other states